GodotSteam/GodotSteam-Docs/docs/index.md

 <div class="grid full cards" markdown>

-- :fontawesome-brands-github: __Github Issues__
+- :fontawesome-brands-github: __Github Discussions__

-	These should only be used for actual bugs in the project.
-Please direct questions to either an e-mail or Discord.
+	Any issues, bugs or questions can be directed to Github Discussions where we have a forum-style setup that also includes places to share your project, ask about implementations, and more.

 	---

-	[:fontawesome-brands-github: Create An Issue](https://github.com/GodotSteam/GodotSteam/issues){ .md-button .md-button--downloads target="\_blank" }

--  :fontawesome-solid-paper-plane: __By E-Mail__

-	Send me an e-mail with as many details as you can about your issue.
-Unless you are just saying hi.

-	---

-	[:fontawesome-solid-paper-plane: Send A Support E-Mail](mailto:support@godotsteam.com){ .md-button .md-button--downloads target="\_blank" }
+	[:fontawesome-brands-github: Post A Question](https://github.com/GodotSteam/GodotSteam/discussions){ .md-button .md-button--downloads target="\_blank" }

 - :material-account-group: __Community Support__